Professor at ETH Zurich + Engineer, Architect, Designer, Builder, and Director.

 Previous work

-Previously, Catherine lectured and conducted research in Design and Construction Management at the University of Technology Delft (TU Delft), after completing a postdoc in the Structural Xploration Lab (SXL) within the smart living lab at the École polytechnique fédérale de Lausanne (EPFL), co-funded by Marie Sklodowska-Curie Postdoctoral Fellowships from the European Commission and the Swiss Excellence schollarship.
-Other professional experiences include working for Arup, Ney & Partners and other leading architectural and structural design firms.
+Previously, Catherine lectured and conducted research in Design and Construction Management at the University of Technology Delft (TU Delft), after completing a postdoc in the Structural Xploration Lab (SXL) within the smart living lab at the École polytechnique fédérale de Lausanne (EPFL), co-funded by Marie Sklodowska-Curie Postdoctoral Fellowships from the European Commission and the Swiss Excellence scholarship.
+Other professional experiences include working for Arup, Ney & Partners, and other leading architectural and structural design firms.
 She was one of the initiators of the Structural Engineers 2050 Commitment Initiative with the Carbon Leadership Forum and companies such as Arup and Thornton Tomasetti.